 - Crystal, X1

 - Fixed capacitor, C1

 - Tuning capacitor, C2 (can also be a fixed capacitor)

 - Feedback resistor, R_B

-- eet4Uecom Series resistor, R_S (optional)
+- Series resistor, R_s (optional)

-The series resistor (R_s) is included in the diagram to follow strict Pierce oscillator guidelines and may not be required for all ranges of operation, especially with high frequency crystals.
+- NOTE: The series resistor (R_s) is included in the diagram to follow strict Pierce oscillator guidelines and may not be required for all ranges of operation, especially with high frequency crystals.
 Refer to the crystal manufacturer's data for more information.

 Note 1.
 R_s can be zero (shorted) when used with higher-frequency crystals.
 Refer to manufacturer's data.
-See Chapter 16 Electrical Specifications for component value recommendations.
+See Section 16.
+Electrical Specifications for component value recommendations.